drraghavendra/BIONET/README.md

 5)Buyers can choose from Variety of agricultural waste best suited for their biofuel production plant.

 6)GPS feature enabled with path optimization enables to pick up agricultural waste efficiently and directly from the field.

+Instructions to run the Code Inti

+1)Install BioNet.apk on Android Mobile
+2)Accept permissions then
+3)Sign up to a new account
+4)Onboarded and make use of the app to create  Green Energy Initiative and Impact on the society